Down Mexico Way

 The door suddenly opened.
 “Hello Joseph Manning, and you too, Miss Meadows.
 I’ve been waiting for you.”

-Ava wanted to question how Old Lady Wayans knew their names and why she had been waiting for them.
+Isabella wanted to question how Old Lady Wayans knew their names and why she had been waiting for them.
 But one look at Joseph told her to keep quiet.
-Ava looked at the shriveled little woman with her dark purple dress and matching shawl.
+Isabella looked at the shriveled little woman with her dark purple dress and matching shawl.
 Her gray hair was plaited over the top of her head appearing like a crown.
 Her dark eyes hinted at Hispanic descent.

 “May we come in?”
 Joseph asked.